-John J. Keeling, PE, CIH, CSP, QEP, is a Senior Environmental, Safety, and Occupational Health Consultant and member of the PFAS Team, with more than 40 years of experience in Environmental and Occupational Safety/Health issues.
+John J. Keeling, PE, CIH, CSP, QEP, is Director of Benchmark Safety, Health & Environmental Services and a member of the PFAS Team, with more than 40 years of experience in Environmental and Occupational Safety/Health issues.
 Keeling has a BS Degree in Civil Engineering from the University of Kentucky and a variety of Professional Certifications/Licenses.
 As Senior Environmental, Safety, and Occupational Health Consultant he routinely provides services for environmental assessment and remediation projects, environmental due diligence associated with property transactions, NSR and Title V air emissions permitting/compliance, above ground storage tank compliance, NPDES related compliance (Process and Stormwater), Process Safety Management, workplace indoor air quality and working conditions assessments, IH Monitoring Program development, ISO Environmental Management Assessments, and litigation support.
 He has managed multiple WV Voluntary Remediation Program (VRP) projects.
 He has served as an Expert Witness in multiple Federal and State Court Cases over the past two decades.